-Will I ever be able to fly without feeling guilty again?
+Will I ever be able to fly again without feeling guilty?

 Flying is only responsible for around 2% of global emissions.
 That may not sound much, but if you are a flyer, it's a much higher proportion of your own carbon footprint.
 That's because more than 80% of the world's population never fly at all.

-One flight from London to New York emits around 1,360kg of carbon.
-Even if you eat vegan and cycle everywhere, you'd struggle to make up for the emissions from a return trip.
+One flight from London to New York emits around 1.3 tonnes of carbon according to the offsetting organisation Atmosfair.
+Other organisations offer lower estimates, but even if you eat vegan and cycle everywhere, you'd struggle to make up for the emissions from a return trip, according to research from the Centre for Research into Energy Demand Solutions, which last year calculated how individuals could reduce their annual carbon footprint.

-Those are the kind of calculations that persuaded Maggie Robertson to sign up to Flight Free, an online club, where members pledge to avoid flying for a year at a time.
+Those are the kind of calculations that persuaded Maggie Robertson to sign up to Flight Free UK, a campaign group that encourages people to sign up to a pledge to avoid flying for a year at a time.

 Anna Hughes, its founder, says she doesn't want to make people feel guilty about flying, but she would like them to be more aware.